flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### finish-args-full-home-config-access

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
-in the manifest has filesystem access to entire `~/.config`.
+in the manifest has filesystem access to entire `~/.config` or its subdirectories.

 ### finish-args-full-home-cache-access

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
-in the manifest has filesystem access to entire `~/.cache`.
+in the manifest has filesystem access to entire `~/.cache` or its subdirectories.

 ### finish-args-full-home-local-access

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
-in the manifest has filesystem access to entire `~/.local`.
+in the manifest has filesystem access to entire `~/.local` or its subdirectories.

 ### finish-args-full-home-local-share-access

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
-in the manifest has filesystem access to entire `~/.local/share`.
+in the manifest has filesystem access to entire `~/.local/share` or its subdirectories.

 ### finish-args-absolute-home-path